 Let’s get personal: Improving customer experience with digital marketing

-By David M. Wallace, Global Financial Services Marketing Manager for SAS
+By David M. Wallace, Global Financial Services Marketing Manager, SAS

 Institutions that have relied on traditional channels to build and grow personal relationships face a future in which conversations and in-person meetings have become the equivalent of landline phones and cursive writing.